nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 `TimeInterval#GetFrom()` and `TimeInterval#GetTo()` represents the string representation of time in `HH:mm` format.

-### Teaching Module Feature
+### Teaching course Feature

 #### Implementation

-The teaching module feature allows users to enter the specific module they are teaching and store the information in `UserPrefs`.
+The teaching course feature allows users to enter the specific course they are teaching and store the information in `UserPrefs`.
 With this feature, users can easily browse through the list of TAs teaching under them.

-To key in the command, type `teach t/moduleName`.
+To key in the command, type `teach t/courseName`.
 This will set the default teaching course for the users and save it in UserPrefs.

-Hence, the next time users log into TAManager, the page will automatically display the TAs teaching under the users' module.
+Hence, the next time users log into TAManager, the page will automatically display the TAs teaching under the users' course.

-The following sequence diagram displays how Teaching Module Feature is implemented.
+The following sequence diagram displays how Teaching course Feature is implemented.

 ![TeachingDiagram](images/TeachingDiagram.png)